plushmonkey/monkeybot/README.md

 - You can run the bot in a virtual machine if you want to be able to still use the computer normally.

 ### Config
 - Add ?log bot.log to auto.
+- Turn on kill messages in chat.
 - Create /?attach macro and set it to F7 keybinding.
 - Update the config settings.
 At least Level, MapZoom, LogFile, and Name